Hello, it is me on Twitter!Monday, February 11th, 2013 at 10:35 pm

 What I don’t do on Twitter

-1) Advertise.
-I work for Mozilla, but I am not the marketing channel for Mozilla, there are other places for that.
-When I tweet about Mozilla stuff then it is because I think it is great, same way I tweet about Google, Microsoft, Adobe, Twitter, Facebook and many many more.
+- Advertise.
+I work for Microsoft, but I am not the marketing channel for Microsoft, there are other places for that.
+When I tweet about Microsoft stuff then it is because I think it is great, same way I tweet about Google, Mozilla, Adobe, Twitter, Facebook and many many more.

-2) I will not fix your problems.
-If you have an issue with a Mozilla product, the only – and let me repeat this – the only, best and fastest way to get something fixed is to file a bug in bugzilla about it.
-I don’t have a magic power over our engineers to fix things faster or force them to do things.
-In Mozilla we all are equal, doesn’t matter if you work in the company or you are from the outside.
+- I will not fix your problems.
+If you have an issue with a Microsoft product, there are official channels.
+If you have an issue with a Mozilla product (where I was for quite some time), the only – and let me repeat this – the only, best and fastest way to get something fixed is to file a bug in bugzilla about it.
+I don’t have a magic power over engineers to fix things faster or force them to do things.
 If your problem is a real, fixable issue and you are explaining the issue and what needs fixing, things happen.
 If you shout “this sucks, no wonder your competition is winning” then it is no wonder when busy engineers don’t really listen to you.
 You want your problem fixed, talk to the fixer.
 I will not fight your fights for you as I don’t feel your pain and can only guess the details.

 Shit that can happen

 - If you tell me once about something, I might miss it – this is a fast paced medium with a terrible search functionality.
 So email me about important things, too.